-Girls may wear a uniform plaid skirt/skort (grades K-8), jumper (grades K-2) no shorter than 2 inches above the knee.
+Girls may wear a uniform plaid skirt/skort (grades K-8), plaid or solid jumper (grades K-2) no shorter than 2 inches above the knee.

 Girls may wear navy/khaki or plaid skorts.
 (Must be purchased from Class Act.)
 Skirt/skorts no shorter than 2 inches above the knee.